 A Humanitarian Crisis

 Observers have characterized the situation in Venezuela as a humanitarian crisis.
-In 2016, the head of the Venezuelan Pharmaceutical Federation estimated that 85 percent of basic medicines were unavailable or difficult to obtain.
-Hospitals reportedly lack supplies like antibiotics, gauze, and soap.
-Infant mortality in 2016 increased 30 percent and maternal mortality 65 percent from two years prior, according to government figures.
-Diseases like diphtheria and malaria, which had been previously eliminated from the country, have reemerged.
+In 2016, the Venezuelan Pharmaceutical Federation estimated that 85 percent of basic medicines were unavailable or difficult to obtain.
+Hospitals lack supplies like antibiotics, gauze, and soap.
+Infant mortality in 2016 increased 30 percent and maternal mortality 65 percent over two years prior, according to government figures.
+Diseases like diphtheria and malaria, previously eliminated from the country, have reemerged.

 Poverty has also spiked.
 In 2016, a local university study found that more than 87 percent of the population said it did not have enough money to buy necessary food.
-Another study by a local nutrition organization found that 30 percent of school-aged children were malnourished.
+Another study found that 30 percent of school-aged children were malnourished.
 According to a 2016 report from Human Rights Watch, the Maduro administration “has vehemently denied the extent of the need for help and has blocked an effort by the opposition-led National Assembly to seek international assistance.”

 Poverty and lack of opportunity are exacerbating Venezuela’s high rates of violence.
-Long one of the world's most violent countries, in 2016 Venezuela experienced its highest-ever number of homicides: 28,479, or roughly 91.8 homicides per 100,000 residents, according to the Venezuelan Violence Observatory, an independent monitoring group.
+In 2016 Venezuela experienced its highest-ever homicide rate at 91.8 homicides per 100,000 residents, according to the Venezuelan Violence Observatory, an independent monitoring group.
 (The U.S. rate, by comparison, is 5 per 100,000.)
 Maduro’s administration has deployed the military to combat street crime, but rights groups and foreign media have reported widespread abuses, including extrajudicial killings.

-The humanitarian crisis has spilled across Venezuela’s borders, with thousands of desperate people crossing into neighboring Brazil and Colombia; others have left by boat to the nearby island of Curaçao.
+The humanitarian crisis has spilled across Venezuela’s borders with the number of Venezuelan asylum seekers more than doubling from 2016 to 2017.
+Thousands of desperate people have crossed into neighboring Colombia and Brazil, while others have left by boat to the nearby island of Curaçao.
 By some estimates, as many as 150,000 Venezuelans left the country in 2016 alone.

 In March 2017, the judicial branch briefly dissolved the National Assembly.
-The court revised its order days later following an international outcry, but kept the legislature in contempt, effectively preventing lawmakers from passing laws.
+The court revised its order days later following an international outcry, but kept the legislature in contempt.
 A week later the government barred opposition politician Henrique Capriles, who narrowly lost to Maduro in the 2013 presidential election, from running for office for fifteen years.
-In May, Maduro ordered the creation of a constituent assembly to rewrite the constitution; its members would be elected by municipal councils and social organizations presumably loyal to the president.
-Venezuelans overwhelmingly rejected the move in a July referendum organized by the National Assembly.
-Maduro called the referendum illegal.

 The Region Reacts

 Mercosur, an economic and political bloc comprising Argentina, Brazil, Paraguay, Uruguay, and Venezuela, suspended Venezuela in 2016.
-In March 2017, the secretary-general of the Organization of the American States (OAS), Luis Almagro, recommended suspending Venezuela from the bloc unless the Maduro administration moved to hold elections.
-Venezuela announced its withdrawal from OAS the following month, seemingly to preempt its suspension.
-In June, several OAS members, including the United States, put forth a resolution calling on the Maduro administration to end the violence and respect human rights, but the measure failed to achieve the two-thirds majority required to pass.
+In March 2017, the secretary-general of the Organization of the American States (OAS) recommended suspending Venezuela from the bloc unless the Maduro administration moved to hold elections.
+Venezuela announced its withdrawal from OAS the following month.